mongodb/atlas-sdk-go/docs/docs/AlertConfigurationsApi.md

 ## ToggleAlertConfiguration

-> AlertConfigViewForNdsGroup ToggleAlertConfiguration(ctx, groupId, alertConfigId, toggle Toggle).Execute()
+> GroupAlertsConfig ToggleAlertConfiguration(ctx, groupId, alertConfigId, alertsToggle AlertsToggle).Execute()

 Toggle One State of One Alert Configuration in One Project